nccgroup/sobelow/x.README.md

 * Misc
 * Misc.BinToTerm

-This list (and other helpful information), can be also be found on the commandline:
+This list (and other helpful information), can also be found on the command line:

     $ mix help sobelow